alexeysp11/delivery-service-csharp/docs/processes/warehouse/calculateproducts.md

 - The employee selects the product they want to calculate.
 - The system checks the inventory database for that product.
 - The system displays the current stock of that product to the employee.
-- Scan product barcodes to identify the products in the warehouse
+- Scan product barcodes to identify the products in the warehouse.
-- Enter the quantity of each product on hand
+- Enter the quantity of each product on hand.
-- Update inventory records to reflect the new product quantities
+- Update inventory records to reflect the new product quantities.

 ![customer.rateorder](../../img/activitydiagrams/customer.rateorder.png)